mlrun/mlrun/docs/change-log/_index.md

 ### Closed issues
 - Limit Azure transitive dependency to avoid new bug.
 [View in Git](https://github.com/mlrun/mlrun/pull/2034).
-- Images: Fix GPU image to have new signing keys.
+- Fix GPU image to have new signing keys.
 [View in Git](https://github.com/mlrun/mlrun/pull/2030).
-- Spark: Allow mounting v3io on driver but not executors. <Backport 1.0.x> [View in Git](https://github.com/mlrun/mlrun/pull/2023).
+- Spark: Allow mounting v3io on driver but not executors.
+[View in Git](https://github.com/mlrun/mlrun/pull/2023).
-- Tests: Send only string headers to align to new requests limitation  [View in Git](https://github.com/mlrun/mlrun/pull/2039).
+- Tests: Send only string headers to align to new requests limitation.
+[View in Git](https://github.com/mlrun/mlrun/pull/2039).

 ### See more